open/close all folders

 - Took a Level in Jerkass: From Series 5 onwards she's back to insulting Edith at every turn.
 Made all the more Jerkass because a) Edith rarely does anything much to provoke it, and b) Edith spends much of the Series at one of her lowest ebbs (which is really saying something).
 Granted, Mary doesn't know about the worst of Edith's problems (her illegitimate child), but given her behaviour, Edith seems justified in fearing that if Mary did know, she'd be "queening it all over" her.

-- Took a Level in Kindness: In Series 2, mostly due to the humbling affect the War years have on her.
+- Took a Level in Kindness: She starts as a proud young woman, proud of her beauty and wealth and family and class.
+In Series 2, she mellows a bit and treats people kindly, mostly due to the humbling affect the War years have on her.

 - Wanting Is Better Than Having: Has an instinctual aversion to the most available men, and the thrill of the chase appears to appeal to her far more than the subsequent relationship itself.
 See Master of the Mixed Message above for detail.